javieracevedo/sharpong/README.md

 ## About

-This is a simple Pong clone built while in college a while ago in C# using Monogame.
+Simple Pong clone that I built back at college in C# using Monogame.
 It was a fun little project to experiment with for the most part, though I found working with Visual Studio to be somewhat problematic.

 ## Demo